xyproto/cxx/README.md

 `cxx` may fit your use case, provided you have all required libraries installed.

-It should be possible to compile all the examples in the `examples` directory, just by running `cxx` in each directory.
+It should be possible to compile most of the examples in the `examples` directory, simply by running `cxx` in each directory.

 Using `cxx` is simple: